 - Range is a bit short (15-20 ft)

-- Safety clip is not attached and can get lost
+- The safety clip is not attached and can get lost

-Bear Guard Alaska spray has a long shelf life and is easy use.
-The range is quite short but a spray time of up to 9 seconds should make up for that.
+Bear Guard Alaska spray has a long shelf life and is easy to use.
+The range is quite short, but a spray time of up to 9 seconds should make up for that.

 VIEW ON AMAZONUDAP 12HP Bear Spray